MakeSchool-Tutorials/Core-Data-Tutorial/P06-Deleting-Data/content.md

 Prior to adding Core Data, when a user deleted an item, the Collection View’s data source was updated accordingly.
 But now, our current Core Data implementation doesn’t know how to handle items deleted by the user, resulting in items not actually getting deleted, or marked as returned!

+Try to delete an item in the app now and see what happens.

 # Deleting Items

-Thankfully, handling deleted items and syncing up the data source are relatively straightforward goals that we can achieve:
+Thankfully, handling deleted items and syncing up the data source are relatively straightforward:

 > [action]
 >